idi-ops-archive/ansible-jenkins-master/README.md

 Ideally, Jenkins should be listening only to localhost (127.0.0.1) while nginx or some other web server acts as a frontend.

+The role uses the following [Ansible tags](http://docs.ansible.com/ansible/playbooks_tags.html) to control the provisioning process:

+* ``install`` - install software using package managers and (not recommended) using source
+* ``configure`` - add user accounts, groups, make filesystem related changes, clone git repositories, run application commands, etc.
+* ``deploy`` - enable and restart a Systemd unit if a VM or physical machine is being used or in the case of Docker, add a Supervisor config
+* ``test`` - check the application's HTTP endpoint for a response to confirm it is working

 Requirements
 ------------